Atlanta Police Department

-The 1,400+ officer force is currently being led by Police Chief Darin Schierbaum.
-The city has operated at a deficit of its 2,000 officer authorized strength for at least 20 years.
+The APD is currently being led by Police Chief Darin Schierbaum.
+The department claims an authorized strength of 1,661 sworn officers.

 Ranks and insignia

 Corrections

-The Atlanta Police Department works with the City of Atlanta Corrections Department, which operates three jails:
+The Atlanta Police Department works with the City of Atlanta Corrections Department, which operates three jails, all of which also handle overflow from time to time from the large jail on Rice street, operated by Fulton County:

 Demographics

 Breakdown of the makeup of the rank and file of APD as of 2013: